 Pros

-• Efficiency You can often obtain the funds you need more quickly when you borrow from your 401(k) versus other types of loans.
+• Efficiency: You can often obtain the funds you need more quickly when you borrow from your 401(k) versus other types of loans.

-• No credit check There is no credit check or other underwriting process to qualify you as a borrower because you’re withdrawing your own money.
+• No credit check: There is no credit check or other underwriting process to qualify you as a borrower because you’re withdrawing your own money.
 Also, the loan is not listed on your credit report, so your credit won’t take a hit if you default.

-• Low fees Typically, the cost to borrow money from your 401(k) is limited to a small loan origination fee.
+• Low fees: Typically, the cost to borrow money from your 401(k) is limited to a small loan origination fee.
 There are no early repayment penalties if you pay off the loan early.

-• You pay interest to yourself With a 401(k) loan, you repay yourself, so interest is not lost to a lender.
+• You pay interest to yourself: With a 401(k) loan, you repay yourself, so interest is not lost to a lender.

 Cons

-• Loss of growth When you borrow from your 401(k), you specify the investment account(s) from which you want to borrow money, and those investments are liquidated for the duration of the loan.
+• Loss of potential growth: When you borrow from your 401(k), you specify the investment account(s) from which you want to borrow money, and those investments are liquidated for the duration of the loan.
 Therefore, you lose any positive earnings that would have been produced by those investments for the duration of the loan.

-• Default penalties If you don’t or can’t repay the money you borrowed on time, the remaining balance would be treated as a 401(k) disbursement under IRS rules.
-This means you’ll owe taxes on the balance and, if you’re younger than 59 1 ⁄ 2, you will likely also have to pay a 10% penalty.
+• Default penalties: If you don’t or can’t repay the money you borrowed on time, the remaining balance would be treated as a 401(k) disbursement under IRS rules.
+This means you’ll owe taxes on the balance.
+And if you’re younger than 59 ½, you will likely also have to pay a 10% penalty.

-• Leaving your job If you leave your current job, you may have to repay your loan in full in a very short time frame.
+• Leaving your job: If you leave your current job, you may have to repay your loan in full in a very short time frame.
 If you’re unable to do that, you will face the default penalties outlined above.

 Alternatives to Borrowing From Your 401(k)

-Emergency fund Establishing and maintaining an emergency fund (ideally, with at least three to six months’ worth of living expenses) can provide a financial safety net for unexpected expenses.
+Emergency fund: Establishing and maintaining an emergency fund (ideally, with at least three to six months’ worth of living expenses) can provide a financial safety net for unexpected expenses.
 Having a dedicated fund can reduce the need to tap into your retirement savings.

-Negotiating with creditors In cases of financial hardship, it can be worth reaching out to your creditors and explaining your situation.
+Negotiating with creditors: In cases of financial hardship, it can be worth reaching out to your creditors and explaining your situation.
 They might be willing to reduce your interest rates, offer a payment plan, or find another way to make your debt more manageable.

-Personal Loans Personal loans are available from online lenders, local banks and credit unions and can be used for virtually any purpose.
+Personal Loans: Personal loans are available from online lenders, local banks, and credit unions and can be used for virtually any purpose.
 These loans are typically unsecured (meaning no collateral is required) and come with fixed interest rates and set terms.
 Depending on your lender, you may be able to get funding within a day or so.

 The Takeaway

-Borrowing from your 401(k) can provide short-term financial relief but there are some downsides to consider, such as borrowing limits, loss of growth, and penalties for defaulting.
 It’s a good idea to carefully weigh the pros and cons before you take out a 401(k) loan.
-You may also want to consider alternatives, such as using non-retirement savings, taking out a home equity loan or line of credit, or getting a personal loan.
+You may also want to consider alternatives, such as using non-retirement savings like an emergency fund or taking out a personal loan or a home equity loan or line of credit.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 SoFi Loan Products